MarkusYPA/math-skills/README.md

 ## usage

-The program reads numbers from a provided text file, line by line, and prints statistical values describing to the data set.
+The program reads numbers from a provided text file, line by line, and prints statistical values describing the data set.

 The program can be used without compiling it: